mctigger/tensorcontainer/docs/user_guide/overview.md

 TensorContainer is a PyTorch library that transforms how you work with structured tensor data.
 Instead of manually managing collections of individual tensors, TensorContainer provides unified containers that behave like single tensors while organizing complex, heterogeneous data structures.

+TensorContainer offers three main container types that can be nested within each other and share the same underlying tensor mechanics: **TensorDict** provides dictionary-style containers for dynamic tensor collections with flexible key-based access, **TensorDataClass** offers type-safe dataclass-based containers with static typing and IDE support, and **TensorDistribution** wraps PyTorch distributions with tensor-like operations while maintaining full compatibility with the `torch.distributions` API.

 ### Why TensorContainer?

 Compare the traditional approach with TensorContainer: